 When making in-state sales, it is important to determine if you are located in an origin-based or destination-based state to figure out what rate to charge for sales tax.

-Tennessee is an origin-based state, meaning sales tax is determined based on the seller’s location.
-That means for a Tennessee-based seller, sales tax is generally based on the location of the seller when selling within the state.
+Utah is an origin-based state, meaning sales tax is determined based on the buyer’s location.
+That means for a Utah-based seller, sales tax is generally based on the location of the buyer when selling within the state.

 For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
-For instance, if you’re selling a product from New York to a customer in Nashville, Tennessee, where you have nexus, you’d apply Nashville’s sales tax rate to that sale.
+For instance, if you’re selling a product from Texas to a customer in Salt Lake City, Utah, where you have nexus, you’d apply Salt Lake City’s sales tax rate to that sale.

 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.